TylerSterlingTech/osticket-prereqs/README.md

 <img src="https://i.imgur.com/KZxfy8S.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The osTicket Installer page is displayed, yet not all of the proper extensions have been enabled yet.
+The osTicket Installer page is displayed, yet not all of the proper extensions have been enabled.
 </p>
 <br />